denten-books/plain-text/1-metaphor.md

 transportation, often inscribed on trucks and shipping containers.

 [^ln1-icon]: I am using the traditional Peircian distinction between symbol, icon, and index.
-Peirce writes "icons are are so completely substituted for their objects as hardly to be distinguished from them" [@peirce_algebra_1992, 226].
+Peirce writes, "Icons are are so completely substituted for their objects as hardly to be distinguished from them" [@peirce_algebra_1992, 226].